Rafiul-Islam/Contact-App-With-AJAX/README.md

   }
 ]
 ```
-This data are generated using faker.js [faker.js](https://github.com/marak/Faker.js/) in the index.html file
+This data are generated using [faker.js](https://github.com/marak/Faker.js/) in the index.html file of this folder

-Now get beack to the project folder
+Now get back to the project folder

  ### Installation
  ```